EthanHeilman/ethanheilman.github.io/x/35/post.md

 * TLS Notary, [tlsnotary.org](https://tlsnotary.org/) uses Multi-Party Computation (MPC) so that a third party can notarize content without reveal that content to the notary.

+[^1]: GitHub Actions (GHA) is an automation service provided by GitHub where git repos can be configured to automatically run programs against the code in the repository.
+Typically used for running automated tests against proposed changes or to automatically build and deploy software artifacts as part of a [CI/CD pipeline](https://en.wikipedia.org/wiki/CI/CD).

+[^2]: "Trust No One"